 If you climb, it’s also where we locals like to go climbing in the summer when Red Rock gets too hot.

 It’s a beautiful, rustic ghost town to explore and photograph.
 It’s popular among photographers.
 We’ve been twice, and both times there were multiple photo shoots happening.
 Our favorite area to shoot was the crashed plane.

 5. Valley of Fire, Nevada

 During fall and spring, we get visitors almost every week, and this is one of our favorite spots to take them since it’s only an hour away.

 There are plenty of hikes to check out or if it’s really hot, you can enjoy the views from your car on the scenic drive.
 Seeing the night sky from the park is amazing too!

 10 Lakeshore Rd, Boulder City, NV 89005, map

 Lake Mead National Recreation Area covers a massive 1.5 million acres with mountains, canyons, valleys, and two huge lakes.
 It is America’s first and largest national recreation area and you can hike, swim, boat, camp, and explore to your heart’s content.

-We drove by Mojave National Preserve a lot going to and from LA or SD but only stopped by once.
+We drive through Mojave National Preserve a lot going to Joshua Tree, but have only stopped by the Lava Tube and Kelso Dunes once.
 Just like Death Valley, it covers a huge amount of land, so we recommend only trying to see a portion of it at a time as a day trip.